What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 They are often used in tender responses when the tender documents specify a certain standard is required but the respondent does not have external certification, i.e. cannot produce a certificate issued by a certification body.Â

 Certification by an external body is not necessary to comply with a Standard.
-In fact, the vast majority of standards published by the British Standards Institute (BSI) do not have a formal certification scheme.
-Only a few do.
+In fact, most standards published by the British Standards Institute (BSI) do not have a formal certification scheme.
+Only a few have.
 Where there isnât an official scheme, organisations self-certify.Â

 In summary, âwe comply withâ generally means an organisation has self-certified.
 On the other hand, âwe are certifiedâ means an accredited external body has audited us and confirmed that we do indeed operate in compliance with a standard.Â